 Smiling, Walter Plunkett extends pencil to sketchbook

-[DRAWING ROOM of the rundown TARA PLANATION – DAY]
+[DRAWING ROOM of the rundown TARA PLANTATION – DAY]

 (Sullenly enters the room)